-The difference between a Wet and Dry spray boom is how the liquid is supplied to each nozzle body.
+The difference between a Wet and Dry spray boom is how the liquid is carried on the boom and ultimately supplied to each spray nozzle.
 On a wet sprayer boom, the liquid travels through a rigid pipe and each nozzle body is attached directly to the boom.
 So the boom is “wet”.
 A dry spray boom uses hoses to supply liquid to each nozzle body and the nozzle bodies clamp onto a boom pipe or tube that does not have liquid flowing through it, so it is “dry”.

 Examples of a “Wet” and “Dry” Sprayer Boom